-In addition, Real Estate Management and Valuation (REMV) undergraduates are entitled to apply for the scholarship schemes awarded by the Department of Estate Management and Valuation as follows.
+In addition, Real Estate Management and Valuation (REMV) undergraduates are entitled to apply for the Pradasa Scholarship schemes awarded by the Department of Estate Management and Valuation as follows.

-- Estate Management and Valuation Alumni Association Scholarships These scholarships are awarded on the basis of merit and or financial difficulties of the students.

-- S.N.
-Wijepala Memorial Scholarship S.N.
-Wijepala Memorial Scholarship

-This scholarship scheme has been

-established to pay homage to the late

-Mr. S.N.
-Wijepala who had made

-pioneer contribution for the development of BSc Honours in

-Real Estate Management and

-Valuation Degree Programme

-profession in the country.
-Under

-the scheme, selected EMVstudents are awarded with financial
+- Estate Management and Valuation Alumni Association Scholarships These scholarships are awarded on the basis of merit and or financial difficulties of the students. - S.N.
+Wijepala Memorial Scholarship This scholarship scheme has been established to pay homage to the late Mr. S.N.
+Wijepala who had made pioneer contribution for the development of BSc Honours in Real Estate Management and Valuation Degree Programme profession in the country.
+Under the scheme, selected REMV students are awarded with financial scholarship annually.

-scholarship annually.